Needlepoint: Needlepoint stitches

 There are many books that teach readers how to create hundreds, if not thousands, of stitches.
 Some were written by famous stitchers, such as Mary Martin and Sylvia Sidney.
-However, is The Needlepoint Book by Jo Ippolito Christensen, Simon & Schuster.
+However, the most popular and long-lived is The Needlepoint Book by Jo Ippolito Christensen, Simon & Schuster.
 First published in 1976 by Prentice-Hall, the widely distributed text has been continuously in print and was revised in 2015.
 Over 425,000 copies have been sold as of 2023.
 It contains 436 stitches and 1680 illustrations in 560 pages.

 In popular culture

-A needlepoint stitched by Cullen Bohannon's murdered wife, Mary, is referred to repeatedly throughout Hell on Wheels season 1.
-For example, in episode 2, "Immoral Mathematics" (November 13, 2011), Bohannon flashes back to seeing Mary stitching the needlepoint; in episode 3, "A New Birth of Freedom" (November 20, 2011), Bohannon finds a piece of that finished needlework in the personal effects of the now-deceased foreman, Daniel Johnson (who in the previous episode had admitted to being part of the Union outfit that raped and killed Mary); and in episode 4, "Jamais je ne t'oublierai" (November 27, 2011), the inebriated Bohannon realizes he's lost the needlepoint, and he gets into a fight with Bolan, when the latter tauntingly reveals that he has the swatch.

 Needlepoint backgrounds were used most famously on the long running game show, Family Feud from its premiere with Richard Dawson in 1976 to the end of the Ray Combs era in 1994.

+The COVID-19 pandemic caused a rise in interest in various arts and crafts and needlepoint became a huge interest among millennials during the lockdown period globally.
+In 2024, thanks to popular social media sites like TikTok and Instagram, needlepoint has attracted the attention of Generation Z and has continued to grow globally.